 The chart to the left demonstrates how many community members live in poverty or near-poverty.
+In 2020, approximately 21 percent of the county lived at or below the Federal Poverty Level (FPL).

-In 2022, the Federal Poverty Level (FPL) placed a family of four as having a total household income of \$27,750.
+In 2022, the FPL placed a family of four as having a total household income of \$27,750.
 Even when living at twice the FPL, families are likely unable to afford many of life's basics.

-By far, the poorest ZIP code within Coweta County is 30289, where 21.15 percent of the population lived in poverty in 2020.
+By far, the poorest ZIP code within Muscogee County is 31903, where 42 percent of the population lived in poverty in 2020.

-In Coweta County, like most of the state, minorities are far more likely to live in poverty - at least twice as likely to live in poverty.
-For example, in 2020, 20 percent of blacks in Coweta County were living at or below poverty, as compared to 8.6 percent of whites.
+In Muscogee County, like most of the state, minorities are more likely to live in poverty.
+For example, in 2020, 27 percent of blacks or African Americans and 19 percent of Hispanic/Latino populations in Muscogee County were living at or below poverty, as compared to 13 percent of whites.